bomberstudios/react-vite-template/README.md

 # react-vite-template

-A minimal React + Vite template, based on the default Vite template for React
+A minimal React + Vite template, based on the default Vite template for React.

+As a bonus, it includes a GitHub Action that deploys the site to GitHub Pages, so you can get your project online with as little fuss as possible.

 ## Usage